rmsrosa/WebsiteGen/website/pages/cv_en.md

 ### Grants

+* Scientific Visit to [IPAM/UCLA](http://www.ipam.ucla.edu) to participate, as a *Senior Fellow* in the [Mathematics of Turbulence](http://www.ipam.ucla.edu/programs/long-programs/mathematics-of-turbulence/) thematic program, from September 8 to December 12, 2014

-* Research grant from CNPq as part of the research fellowship - Since August 2003 (R\$1,000.00 per month)
+* Research grant from CNPq as part of the research fellowship - From August 2003 to February 2022 (R\$1,000.00 per month)

 * Scientific visit to the Université de Paris-Sud, Orsay, France - French-Brasil Cooperation, CNRS-CNPq - March 18 to May 17, 2002